 Lastly, if a person is going to argue that women are universally designed to be subservient to men, they better be willing to fight this battle outside of the church in the secular workplace as well.
 After all, it seems a bit awkward to have a female boss when you believe they are “out of God’s will” by playing that role.
 Ethically, Complementarians should be resisting female leadership in all forms lest they be complicit to this sin.
 I.e., Never work for companies that allow female leadership.

-One of the troublesome things about this debate is that no one thinks of the practical implications of this issue.
+But here’s what troubles me most about this debate: A lot of Christians tend to approach this debate from a purely philosophical standpoint and miss the scary implications of this.
 Studies estimate that over 68% of the global body of Christ is female.
 So, if we truly benched women from the public preaching of scripture, it creates a rather fascinating ethical dilemma.

 For example, when we proclaim God’s word, it changes lives.
 The Word of God heals people.
 It stops wars.
 It causes drug dealers, mob bosses, sex traffickers, and rapists to repent.
 In many ways, it’s the single greatest thing we can do to stop pain.

 So, it’s rather hard to say we believe in the power of God’s word when we’re willing to reduce the public preaching of scripture by 68% due to a small number of proof texts that could easily be interpreted in a different way.
 A lack of women preachers can be measured in blood and tears.
 And I realize that sounds mellow-dramatic; but, it’s nonetheless true.